Waymo to launch fully driverless service to the public — a first just in time for the pandemic

 The company shut down its service earlier this year because of the pandemic.
 But “we expect to reach and exceed that volume as we ramp back up,” Barna said.

 Previously, driverless trips were offered only to an exclusive group of early adopters.
 But in "the near term, 100% of our rides will be fully driverless,” Waymo CEO John Krafcik wrote in a blog post announcing the move.
+Waymo said driverless service would initially be offered to existing users of its Waymo One ride-hailing app, but the service would be expanded to the broader public “over the next several weeks.”

+Companies across Silicon Valley are racing to make self-driving cars a reality, a technological moonshot that would make the economics of ride-hailing much more lucrative by sparing the expense of human drivers.
+So far, progress has been slow as companies have delayed their rollouts and extended their timelines, confronted by the challenge of programming cars to respond to the near-infinite stream of scenarios a driver could face.
+And with the pandemic, momentum appeared to have stalled.

+Waymo has long been seen as the industry leader in the space, however, trailed by competitors such as ride-hailing services Uber and Lyft, Amazon-acquired Zoox, General Motors’ Cruise and automakers pursuing autonomy such as Tesla.

 Arizona’s lax regulatory landscape and arid climate have made it a haven for driverless vehicles.